-Malalignment of the Lower Extremity Symptoms
+What are the Symptoms of Malalignment of the Lower Extremity?

 The most common symptom of malalignment of the lower extremity is pain, especially if the condition is left untreated and the cartilage becomes damaged or if there are tears in the meniscus or ligaments.
 Other associated symptoms of malalignment include swelling, inflammation, and stiffness.

-Malalignment of the Lower Extremity Diagnostic Testing
+How is Malalignment of the Lower Extremity Diagnosed?

 Dr. Padalecki will conduct a thorough examination of the knee and perform a series of tests to check overall alignment of the limb.
 He will look at the balance of the knee and see how weight is distributed as well as the physical structure of the knee in a standing position.
 Certain tests may be utilized to determine the extent of the issue and the next course of action which may include X-rays or an MRI.

-Malalignment of the Lower Extremity Treatment
+What is the Treatment for Malalignment of the Lower Extremity?

 In some cases, Dr. Padalecki may recommend treatment for a malaligned lower extremity.
 He will commonly begin with non-surgical treatments, which include the standard modalities of activity modification, anti-inflammatories, and therapy.
 A special knee brace called an unloader brace can often provide relief to patients with malalignment.